The naturality of natural deduction: Proof of proposition

-Let $F$ be a formula occurring in $\D D$.
+\begin{enumerate} \item $\D D$ ends with an application of $\supset$I: \begingroup\makeatletter \f@size{10}\check@mathfonts \endgroup Let $F$ be a formula occurring in $\D D$.
 Unless $F$ is $A\supset B$, in which case there is nothing to prove, $F$ occurs in $\D D'$.
-First observe that, as $\D D$ is sp-$X$, $A$ does not contain occurrences of $X$, hence $\D D'$ is sp-$X$ too.
 Then, by induction hypothesis, two possibilities arise: either for some sub-formula $C$ of an undischarged assumption $C'$ of $\D D'$, $F=_{X}C$; or for some sub-formula $C$ of $B$, $F=_{X}C$.
 In the first case, if $C'$ is different from $A$, then it is an undischarged assumption of $\D D$ and we are done; if $C'$ is $A$, we conclude by remarking that $A$ is a sub-formula of the conclusion $A\supset B$ of $\D D$.
-In the second case, we conclude similarly by remarking that $B$ is a sub-formula of the conclusion $A\supset B$.
+In the second case, we conclude similarly by remarking that $B$ is a sub-formula of the conclusion $A\supset B$. \item $\D D$ ends with an application of $\forall$I rule: \begingroup\makeatletter \f@size{10}\check@mathfonts \endgroup Let $F$ be a formula occurring in $\D D$.
+Again, unless $F$ is $\forall YA$, in which case there is nothing to prove, $F$ occurs in $\D D'$.
+Then, by induction hypothesis, either for some sub-formula $C$ of an undischarged assumption $C'$ of $\D D'$, $F=_{X}C$, or for some sub-formula $C$ of $A$, $F=_{X}C$.
+In the first case, we are done, as all undischarged assumptions of $\D D'$ are undischarged assumptions of $\D D$; in the second case, we conclude by remarking that $A$ is a sub-formula of the conclusion $\forall YA $ of $\D D$. \end{enumerate}